 The evidence showed that the Settlor intended to add Mrs B and believed that he had done so.
-A later deed in 1998 (the 1998 Deed), recited the 1990 Deed and that its effect was to add Mrs B as a beneficiary.1 Further, a series of letters of wishes written by the Settlor showed a consistent intention to benefit Mrs B, culminating in the current letter of wishes, in which she is described as his 'paramount concern'.
-Throughout his lifetime, the Settlor had maintained Mrs B and he provided for her in his will.
+A later deed in 1998 ("the 1998 Deed"), recited the 1990 Deed and that its effect was to add Mrs B as a beneficiary2.
+In addition, a series of letters of wishes written by the Settlor showed a consistent intention to benefit Mrs B, culminating in the latest letter of wishes, in which she is described as his "paramount concern".
+Throughout his lifetime, the Settlor had maintained Mrs B and he had provided for her in his will.

-Unless remedied by the Court, the Settlor's clear wish that Mrs B should benefit under the Trust would not be given effect and the payments made over the years by the trustees in good faith in the belief that she was a beneficiary would have been made in breach of trust.
+Unless remedied by the Court, the Settlor's clear wish that Mrs B should benefit under the Trust would not be given effect.
+This would have the unfortunate effect that the payments made over the years by the Trustees in good faith in the belief that she was a beneficiary would have been made in breach of trust.

-The law-an old equitable doctrine
+The law - an old equitable doctrine

-There is a long-standing principle in English law that, in certain circumstances, equity will aid the defective execution of a power.
+There is a long-standing principle in English law that in certain circumstances, equity will aid the defective execution of a power.
 While equity will not provide relief for the complete failure to exercise a power of appointment by executing the relevant instrument, where by reason of mistake or accident there is a formal defect in the execution of the power, equity will grant relief against formal defects in favour of certain individuals who are regarded as having provided good consideration.
-Equity looks to substance not form.2
+Equity looks to substance not form3.